 If you’ve missed a Geographic Information Systems (GIS) information session, the full video is now available.
 Note: This information session was held May 21, 2020 and topics discussed in this session are subject to change without notice.

-Whether you are a professional seeking upgrading, or a student interested in GIS as a career, you can explore GIS through our part-time studies (PTS) courses.
+Whether you are a professional seeking upgrading, or a student interested in GIS as a career, you can explore GIS through our Flexible Learning (previously part-time) courses.
 Whether it is GIS software, remote sensing, databases, programming, or just a general introduction to GIS, we probably have something of value and interest to you.

 Most PTS courses are creditable towards the full-time Advanced Diploma or Bachelor of Technology in GIS.
-Our GIS FAQ [PDF] has examples of part-time course schedules.
+Our GIS FAQ [PDF] has examples of Flexible Learning course schedules.

 Students are responsible for ensuring they meet formal GIS course prerequisites or have the necessary skills and knowledge to complete a course successfully.
 Successful completion of a course without the formal prerequisite does not imply successful completion or credit for the prerequisite course.
 Students who intend to complete one of the GIS programs must formally satisfy all course prerequisites through transfer/exemption credit or Prior Learning Assessment and Recognition.